GHOST-Aram/friendly-docs/eventcategories/docs/[id]/put.md

 **Notes**
 - The event graphic is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png , .avif, or .jfif*
 - The description can be any string between 100 and 1000 cahracters in length.

-### Response

-A successful response from this endpoint has the status code of `200`.
-If the document to be updated does not exist, a new document is updated and a response with status code of `201` is sent.
-The response body contains updated event document.
-The URL of the updated item is in the `Location` header of the response object in the format `/event-categories/<eventCategory._id`>.

 **Example:**